prjemian/epicspi/doc/epicspi/source/index.rst

    stuff.
 The system is scalable and runs on lots of different hardware, now including the **Raspberry Pi!**

+.. rubric:: Contents

+* :ref:`Raspberry Pi Distribution`
+* :ref:`Preparing for EPICS`
+* :ref:`EPICS Base`
+* :ref:`synApps`
+* :ref:`PyEpics`
+* :ref:`Files`

+Here is how I installed the Experimental Physics and Industrial Control System software (EPICS) [#]_ on the Raspberry Pi [#]_.

+The EPICS software is a client/server system.
+To keep things simple, we will run both the server and a client on the Raspberry Pi.
+(Clients on other computers on our LAN might be able to interact with our EPICS server as well but we will not discuss that now.)

+The EPICS **server** we will use is built in several parts:

+* *EPICS Base* provides all the development libraries and a few applications and utilities.
+* *synApps* provides additional capabilities that will be useful in real projects.
+We only use a little of it here, though.

+There are many, many possible EPICS **clients**.
+Since the RPi already has Python, we'll work with that:

+* *PyEpics* is an EPICS binding to the Python language, allowing us to build a simple client and interact with our server.

 .. [#] EPICS: http://www.aps.anl.gov/epics
 .. [#] RPi: http://www.raspberrypi.org/

+.. _Raspberry Pi Distribution:

 Raspberry Pi Distribution
 ========================================